Towards a fossil-free site

-Since mid-May, all internal vehicles at the Sandvik industrial area in Sandviken are refueled with biofuel HVO100* instead of diesel.
-This change reduces our carbon dioxide emissions from internal transport by as much as 92% or 2,200 tons.
+Since May 2019, all internal vehicles at the Sandvik industrial area in Sandviken have run on biofuel HVO100* instead of diesel.
+This change will lead to a net reduction of our carbon dioxide emissions from internal transport by as much as about 90% or 2,200 tons per year.

-“We have actively been looking for new opportunities to reduce our environmental impact.
-To contribute to Sandvik's new sustainability goal to halve emissions of CO2 by 2030, we needed to find new solutions with higher impact.
-We have 148 diesel-powered vehicles in our fleet that use 800,000 liters of fuel per year.
-By switching to biofuel HVO100, we contribute to major improvements for the environment, both in terms of emissions of carbon dioxide, particles in air and NOX gases.
-Actually we get a better environment throughout the local area”, says Roland Andersson, Manager Internal Transportations Sandviken.
+“We have actively been looking for ways to reduce our environmental impact.
+To contribute to Sandvik's new sustainability goal to halve emissions of CO2 by 2030, we need to find new solutions with a higher impact.
+Currently, we have 148 diesel-powered vehicles in our fleet that use 800,000 liters of fuel per year.
+By switching to biofuel HVO100, we contribute to major improvements for the environment, both in terms of emissions of carbon dioxide, particles and NOX gases.
+Actually, we improve the environment throughout the entire local area”, says Roland Andersson, Manager Internal Transportations Sandviken.

-“The supplier Sandvik has signed guarantees our delivery, but the availability of raw material can be a critical factor.
-There are several interesting initiatives about utilizing residual products from the forest and pulp industry, which could increase the supply in the Nordic countries”, Roland Andersson explains.
+“The supplier that Sandvik has signed guarantees delivery, but the availability of raw material can be a critical factor.
+However, there are several interesting initiatives utilizing residual products from the forest and pulp industry, which could increase the supply in the Nordic countries”, Roland Andersson explains.

-“From a life cycle analysis perspective HVO100 is currently the best option for us.
+“From a life cycle analysis perspective, HVO100 is currently the best option for us.
 The only thing that would be better is hydrogen-powered fuel cell vehicles, but then we would have to convert the vehicles.
-To change from diesel to HVO is completely straightforward and we have simply filled our tank here in the industrial area with HVO instead of diesel”, says Jan-Olof Bergström, Manager Vehicle Maintenance.
+To change from diesel to HVO is easy and we have simply filled our tank here on the site with HVO instead of diesel”, says Jan-Olof Bergström, Manager Vehicle Maintenance.

-- Internal Transportation in Sandviken reduces carbon footprint by 2,200 tons per year, corresponding to 1.5% of SMT's global carbon footpring.
+- Internal Transportation in Sandviken gets a net reduction of the carbon footprint by 2,200 tons per year, corresponding to 1.5% of SMT's global carbon footprint.

 (During 2016-2018 the SMT average was 142855 tons CO2).

-- 1 ton of CO2 corresponds to 500 miles of driving or a one way flight from Stockholm to Rome.
+- 1 ton of CO2 corresponds to 5000 km of driving or a one-way flight from Stockholm to Rome.

-- 2,200 tons of CO2 corresponds to 11 million kilometer per year or 733 persons year-round car driving (normal car driving per year on average 1500 kilometers)
+- 2,200 tons of CO2 corresponds to 11 million kilometers per year or 733 persons year-round car driving (normal car driving per year on average 1500 kilometers)